Why I Fell in Love with Vienna (swoon)

 Museums are literally everywhere in Vienna.
 In particular, ones that showcase beautiful art!
 The Habsburgs accumulated many priceless pieces over their years in power, and now we can enjoy the benefits of their wealth.

 Now I totally get art museums aren’t everyone’s thing, but if you’re like me and enjoy a peaceful afternoon ogling at French impressionism, ancient (and handsome) Roman statues, and Dutch Masters, then Vienna’s museums won’t disappoint you at all!

-During my stay, I only had time to visit two museums, The Belvedere and Kunsthistorisches Museum, and want to return to explore the rest of them!
+During my stay, I only had time to visit two museums, The Belvedere and Kunsthistorisches Museum, but I still fell in love with Vienna, thanks to those visits.
+I want to return to explore the rest of the museums soon!

 Like the rest of Vienna, the museum buildings themselves are ornate and worth a visit for fans of architecture.